ballerina-platform/ballerina-dev-website/learn/guides/test-ballerina-code/mocking.md

 description: Learn how to use the mocking API of Ballerina test framework to test modules independent from other modules, and external endpoints.
 keywords: ballerina, programming language, testing, mocking, object mocking
-permalink: /learn/testing-ballerina-code/mocking/
+permalink: /learn/test-ballerina-code/mocking/
 active: mocking
 intro: Mocking is useful to control the behavior of functions and objects to control the communication with other modules and external endpoints.
 A mock can be created by defining return values or replacing the entire object or function with a user-defined equivalent.
 This feature will help you to test the Ballerina code independently from other modules and external endpoints.
 redirect_from:
   - /learn/testing-ballerina-code/mocking
+  - /learn/testing-ballerina-code/mocking/
   - /swan-lake/learn/testing-ballerina-code/mocking/
   - /swan-lake/learn/testing-ballerina-code/mocking
   - /learn/user-guide/testing-ballerina-code/mocking
   - /learn/user-guide/testing-ballerina-code/mocking/
+  - /learn/test-ballerina-code/mocking/
+  - /learn/test-ballerina-code/mocking
 ---

-## Mocking objects
+## Mock objects

 The `Test` module provides capabilities to mock an object for unit testing.
 This allows you to control the behaviour of the object member functions and values of member fields via stubbing or replacing the entire object with a user-defined